SvenRogge/supporting-info/XXXX_AnisotropicStressesCauchystat/README.md

 # Table of contents

-This GitHub repository contains the input data accompanying the manuscript
+This GitHub repository contains the input data accompanying the manuscript.

 **Challenges in modelling anisotropic stresses in soft polymorphic materials**